 - If your child is ill, it is in his/her best interest and that of others to be at home where special health care can be provided.
 If, in the judgment of the School Nurse, your child is too ill to remain in school, you will be requested to pick up your child as soon as possible.
 If we cannot reach you, we will contact the person(s) noted on the emergency card each parent is requested to complete.

 - Medication in School: Please remember that we must have a physicians's order to give all medication in school, and it must be given in the Nurse's Office.
 This also includes any over-the-counter medication such as Tylenol or Advil.
-Medications will be given to students only when a Physician's Order for Giving Medication in School form has been filed with the School Nurse, teacher or principal.
+Medications will be given to students only when a Physician's Order for Giving Medication in School form has been filed with the School Nurse.

 - Bee Sting Allergies, Food Allergies and Asthma: If your child has allergies to bee stings or food, or if your child has asthma, please contact the Health Office to make arrangements for medication and treatment.
 A doctor’s order is required for any medication your child may need while at school.
 The parent/guardian needs to supply the medicine ordered.
 This is vitally important, as time is of the essence in treating these conditions.